royal-programmer/Python-Basics/Basic-Codes/README.md

 4. Inserting element in sorted list.py: It is a programme where user input values (int data type) in a sorted premade list without effecting the sequence.

+4. Inserting element in sorted list.py: It is also a programme where user input values (int data type) in a sorted premade list but using a special module named bisect without        effecting the sequence.